 2. Keep your handset secure

-The payments organisation Payments UK recommends that you keep your mobile device’s operating system updated with the latest security patches and upgrades.
+The payments organisation Payments UK (now UK Finance) recommends that you keep your mobile device’s operating system updated with the latest security patches and upgrades.
 If you rely on older software, it may be vulnerable to attack from viruses and Trojans.

 SAVVY TIP: Consider using anti-virus software — especially if you use your mobile or tablet for banking or payments.